BlackboardFS/bbfs/README.md

 ```
 git submodule update && git submodule init
 ```
-to use the patched version of `ureq`.
 You can then `cargo run -p bbfs-cli` or `cargo install --bin bbfs-cli` as you wish.

 ## Usage